natemarks/go-learn-lambdas/README.md

 ## Experiment Goals: This would be cool if...

+- Understand context exception handling and how to use it with tracing and logging
 - Safely use external public libraries
   - node, python, Go
 - fast, easy local testing